sigoa/bitboard/README.md

 # bitboard

-Bitboard is a decentralized anonymous imageboard.
+Bitboard is a decentralized anonymous imageboard, i.e. a website browseable in firefox which does not need JavaScript and is thus pretty secure.

 It is built on top of Bitmessage's [decentralized mailing lists.](https://bitmessage.org/wiki/Decentralized_Mailing_List)

 To get started, you must download and setup [Bitmessage](https://bitmessage.org) then [enable API access](https://bitmessage.org/wiki/API_Reference#Enable_the_API).
 Bitmessage must be running in order for Bitboard to work.